Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification

 \subsubsection{Performance Breakdown on Individual Cervical Vertebrae}

-A detailed vertebra wise analysis of the proposed DenseNet121\_Unet is reported in Table \ref{tab:vertebra_seg_performance}.
+A detailed vertebra-wise analysis of the proposed DenseNet121\_Unet is reported in Table \ref{tab:vertebra_seg_performance}.
 Overall, the model achieves consistently strong performance across all cervical levels, with accuracy patterns that closely follow the underlying anatomy.

 The C2 vertebra (Axis) shows the best performance, with the highest average IoU and Dice and the lowest HD95 (2.93 mm).
 This is consistent with its distinctive dens, which provides a stable and highly discriminative landmark for the network to localize and segment.
 C1 (Atlas) and C7 (Vertebra Prominens) also achieve high Dice values (around 88--89 percent), likely due to their characteristic ring shaped configuration (C1) and the prominent, non-bifid spinous process of C7.
 Despite its good overlap, C7 presents the largest average HD95, driven mainly by the coronal view, suggesting that fine boundary delineation around its broad transverse processes and the C7--T1 junction remains challenging.